ntop/n2n/doc/Scripts.md

 ### `test_harness.sh`

 This shell script is used to run automated tests during development.
+It is run with a testlist filename - pointing at a file containing the list of tests to run.

+Each test needs a file containing the expected output `${TESTNAME}.expected` which is expected to exist in the same directory as the testlist (this dir is referred to as `${listdir}` below).

+Each test is a program, searched for in several locations, including the `${listdir}/../scripts` dir.

-It is run with the name of one or more other scripts, which are then run with their output being sent to `*.out` files in the `tests` directory and compared with the matching `*.expected` file in that same dir.
+Each test is run with its output being sent to `*.out` files in the `listdir` and compared with the expected output.

-### `scripts/test_units.sh`

-This runs all the unit tests via the `test_harness.sh`.
-Unit tests are those that are testing a small and isolated bit of code.
-In this project, the unit tests are the only ones that contribute towards the code coverage report.

-### `scripts/test_integration.sh`

-This runs all the integration tests via the `test_harness.sh`.
-These are tests that interact with multiple features and the test is mainly concerned about the interactions between them (eg, testing an API interface)

 ### `scripts/test_integration_supernode.sh`